 - In an even wider context, Robin Hanson has cited the agricultural and industrial revolutions as past 'singularities' with the next economic singularity possibly increasing economic growth by up to 250 times via the virtual replacement of all human labour.
 Again, the issue of what an idle world population, estimated to become 9 billion by 2045, might do, especially given the speculation of an ever-increasingly life expectancy.

-As such, speculative predictions need to be put into some contextual model, which then consider the social impact of such changes.
+As such, speculative predictions need to be put into some contextual model, which then consider the social impact of such changes - see Brave New Worlds for more details.
 So while the idea of a singularity is a possibility, its probability is less clear in any given timeframe and it is unlikely to just appear within a technology vacuum beyond the reach of any social and political considerations.
 Therefore, this section will proceed on the basis that humanity will continue to evolve, not by natural selection, but by purposeful design in response to future social and environmental demands.
 In this context, AI is but one of several technologies, which may ultimately converge to create new forms of intelligent life, which from our present-day perspective may appear closer to the description of the singularity than homo sapien.